Getting Started

 Ports

-for service exposure, you must check your deployment for the actual ports.
+NodePortfor service exposure, you must check your deployment for the actual ports and ensure they are opened where necessary.

 Web-based user interface